google/fuzzbench/docs/developing-fuzzbench/adding_a_new_benchmark.md

 ## OSS-Fuzz benchmarks

 You can use most existing OSS-Fuzz projects a benchmark.
-First find out which project and the fuzz target you want to use as a benchmark.
-Then find out the commit from the project repo which you want to use.
-Finally, find out the date and time (UTC) of that commit in iso format.
+First decide which project and the fuzz target you want to use as a benchmark.
+Next, find out a project commit which you want to use to build the benchmark.
+Finally, find out the date and time (UTC) of that commit in ISO format.
 This can be done in the project repo as follows:
 ```shell
 git --no-pager log -1 $COMMIT_HASH --format=%cd --date=iso-strict
 ```